Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 or the believing?
 This is an easy one; it is not like: Which comes first, the chicken or the egg?

 To answer this, consider what happens in the natural realm.
 The father impregnates the mother (begets a child)

 and a fetus is formed that nine months later comes out of the womb (birthed) as an infant.
 Did the child have any

 say in the process of conception and birth?
 No!
 When the child came out, did it immediately cry out, "Daddy and

 mommy"?
 No!
 The point is that the father alone starts the process.
 Of course, the mother is a major player in the

-with the father, not the child (son).
-Since God is the one who created this natural order, should we not expect that
+the father, not the child (son).
+Since God is the one who created this natural order, should we not expect that it is

 Corinthians 15:46).
 Thus, childhood (sonship) starts with God the Father, not the believer.